cofi89/pekwm-xfce4-panel-fix/README.md

 Arguments:
 ----------
- -w  -- Use wmctrl method
+ -w  -- Use wmctrl method ( preffered )

  -x	 -- Use xdotool method

+ -c  -- Check if necessary programs are installed

 Info:
 -----